/125

 30 / 125

 AD.
-A patient with a subarachnoid hemorrhage develops acute hypertension, severe headache, and nausea.
+A patient with traumatic brain injury has ICP of 38 mmHg and exhibits bradycardia, hypertension, and unequal pupils.
 What is the immediate nursing action?

 31 / 125